Lachryphagy: Lepidopterans

 Lachryphagy is best known as a behavior of adult butterflies and moths (Lepidoptera).
 Tear-drinking and eye-frequenting behavior has been observed in butterflies and moths throughout tropical and subtropical regions of Africa and Asia, particularly in their "savanna belts and monsoon regions ... where the dry season covers a period of at least three to four months, and where rainfall and humidity are too low for rainforests."
 Bänziger numbered the known lachryphagous moths in 2009 at around 100 species across six families, with 23 imbibing from human eyes.
 Wilhelm Büttiker and J. D. Bezuidenhout recorded the first accounts of lepidopteran lachryphagy in southwest Africa in 1974, of three species (Note: Arcyophora longivalvis, A. zanderi, and A. patricula.) in the genus Arcyophora.
 They found these eye-frequenting moths drinking from the eyes of domestic cows and goats.
-It is also documented in South and Central American moth species, and a single account of moth lachryphagy (from a horse's eye) in the United States was recorded in 1972.
+It is also documented in South and Central American moth species, and two accounts of moth lachryphagy in the United States have been recorded—from a horse in Arkansas in 1972, and from a moose in Vermont in 2024.
+These two incidents represent the sole documented observations of lepidopteran lachryphagy outside of the tropics or subtropics.

 Lachryphagy in lepidopterans is thought to have evolved from mud-puddling behavior, in contrast to hematophagous Lepidoptera whose behavior is thought to derive from fruit-piercing feeding.
 Most moths observed drinking tears are male, suggesting that male lachryphagous moths collect sodium (which is essential to moth reproduction) to transfer to females during mating.
 Tears form the largest part of the diets of most eye-frequenting moths.
 Only two species, Lobocraspis griseifusa and Arcyophora sylvatica, are known to be eulachryphagous (feeding exclusively on tears).
 L. griseifusa secrete gut proteases which allow them to digest proteins in tears, making it the only lepidopteran adult capable of digesting proteins.
 Lachryphagous behavior among moths seems to be limited to nocturnal species, likely because hosts are less alert at night.
 It has been proposed that lachryphagous moths drink tears due to a scarcity of flowers or in pursuit of essential salts.